 Restoration Insurance: What to do if you are involved in an auto accident

-This is our final post in our series on safe driving tips for restoration contractors.
+This is the final post in our series on safe driving tips for restoration contractors.

 Even the best defensive driving tips will not prevent all accidents.
 If you happen to be involved in an accident, follow a few simple rules.

-In any type of accident, do the following, but do them as safely as possible, depending on your situation.
+Please do the following in any accident, but do them as safely as possible, depending on your situation.

 Call the police